AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-indexing-best-practices.md

 - Understand the search requirements and check if the OOTB indexes can support the search requirements.
 Use **Query Performance Tool**, available at [local SDK](http://localhost:4502/libs/granite/operations/content/diagnosistools/queryPerformance.html) and AEMCS via the Developer Console or `https://author-pXXXX-eYYYY.adobeaemcloud.com/ui#/aem/libs/granite/operations/content/diagnosistools/queryPerformance.html?appId=aemshell`.

-- Define an optimal query, use the [optimizing queries](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/operations/query-and-indexing-best-practices.html?#optimizing-queries) flow chart and [JCR Query Cheat Sheet](https://experienceleague.adobe.com/docs/experience-manager-65/assets/JCR_query_cheatsheet-v1.1.pdf?lang=en) for reference.
+- Define an optimal query, use the [optimizing queries](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/operations/query-and-indexing-best-practices) flow chart and [JCR Query Cheat Sheet](https://experienceleague.adobe.com/docs/experience-manager-65/assets/JCR_query_cheatsheet-v1.1.pdf?lang=en) for reference.

 - If the OOTB indexes cannot support the search requirements, you have two options.
-However, review the [Tips for Creating Efficient Indexes](https://experienceleague.adobe.com/docs/experience-manager-65/content/implementing/deploying/practices/best-practices-for-queries-and-indexing.html?#should-i-create-an-index)
+However, review the [Tips for Creating Efficient Indexes](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/deploying/practices/best-practices-for-queries-and-indexing)
     - Customize the OOTB index: Preferred option as it is easy to maintain and upgrade.
     - Fully custom index: Only if the above option does not work.

 ### Customize the OOTB index

 - In **AEMCS**, when customizing the OOTB index use **\<OOTBIndexName>-\<productVersion>-custom-\<customVersion>** naming convention.
 For example, `cqPageLucene-custom-1` or `damAssetLucene-8-custom-1`.
 This helps to merge the customized index definition whenever the OOTB index is updated.
-See [Changes to Out-of-the-Box Indexes](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/operations/indexing.html?#changes-to-out-of-the-box-indexes) for more details.
+See [Changes to Out-of-the-Box Indexes](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/operations/indexing) for more details.

-- In **AEM 6.X**, the above naming _does not work_, however simply update the OOTB index with additional properties in the `indexRules` node.
+- In **AEM 6.X**, the above naming _does not work_, however simply update the OOTB index with necessary properties in the `indexRules` node.

 - Always copy the latest OOTB index definition from the AEM instance using the CRX DE Package Manager (/crx/packmgr/), rename it and add customizations inside the XML file.

 - Store index definition into the AEM project at `ui.apps/src/main/content/jcr_root/_oak_index` and deploy it using Cloud Manager CI/CD pipelines.
-See [Deploying Custom Index Definitions](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/operations/indexing.html?#deploying-custom-index-definitions) for more details.
+See [Deploying Custom Index Definitions](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/operations/indexing) for more details.

 ### Fully custom index